-Applications for admission to Reception which are received after 1 September 2025 will be treated as in-year admissions during 2025/26.
+Applications for admission to Reception which are received after 1 September 2026 and all other applications for admission to Year 1 and 2 will be treated as in-year admissions during 2026/27.

 Applications for Surrey's community and voluntary controlled schools must be made to the local authority on Surrey's common application form.
 Where there are more applications than places available, each application will be ranked in accordance with the published oversubscription criteria for each school.